tytydraco/yessleep/out/I_was_hesitant_about_starting_a_relationship_with_a_woman_who_had_such_a_young_child_as_Ive_never_really_been_one_for_kids.md

 Who turned on the light!?
 My heart immediately started beating rapidly again and my mouth became dry as with light now flooding the room I could see Piper facing me.
 Her pitch-black eyes pierced my soul.
 A huge smile plastered on her face as she stuck her long black tongue out making a 'licking' motion.
 I let out an inaudible scream as I felt a tiny cold hand on my cheek and sharp steel pressing down on my neck.
 Milton leaned forward and whispered in my ear in an evil, deep, adult-sounding voice "*I told you I'd kill you, fucker*" as he pulled the blade across my throat.

-As I lay there blinded, choking and bleeding, knowing I was about to die, I could hear two distinct deep voices speaking to each other in thick accents.
+As I lay there blinded, choking and bleeding, believing I was about to die, I could hear two distinct deep voices speaking to each other in thick accents.

 *"You did good, mother."*

 *"Thank you, Agaliarept.
 Now get some sleep.
 We dispose of this one in the morning and tomorrow night my new boyfriend Dawson is coming over to meet you."*

+Little did they know, I would survive this encounter to tell my story, and soon I'll warn the world.